scollier/SATraining/configKubernetes.md

 kubernetes          component=apiserver,provider=kubernetes   <none>              10.254.8.30         443
 ```

-* Check out how it by looking at the following commands on any minion
+* Check out how it by looking at the following commands on any node

 ```bash
 iptables -nvL -t nat